cuongdcdev/AddQuickACF/readme.txt

 == Installation ==

-Unzip this folder and upload it to your WordPress plugin directory, active it and you are done
+Unzip *addQuickACF.zip* and  upload it to your WordPress plugin directory, active it and you are done

 == Changelog ==